AurelicButter/AniList-Node/tutorials/Getting Started.md

 console.log(data);
 ```

-All of the methods to fetch data are the same way so please refer to the documentation on what methods are avaible and what data is returned in the objects.
+All of the methods to fetch data are the same way so please refer to the documentation on what methods are available and what data is returned in the objects.